 - COVID-19 Safety Plans to outline how each workplace complies with the Minimum Standards.

 Minimum Standards for managing the risks of COVID-19 in all workplaces have been developed in consultation with WorkSafe Tasmania and Public Health and are in place as of Monday 15 June 2020.
 The Direction remains in force while the Public Health Emergency remains in place, unless revoked earlier.
-At this time, the Public Health Emergency is in place for 12 weeks, until 30 August 2020.

 The Minimum Standards require all workplaces to:

 - manage the risks of a person contracting or spreading COVID-19 in the workplace

 - implement and maintain a cleaning schedule across the workplace

 - have good hygiene procedures and practices (such as washing and/or sanitising of hands)

 - ensure workers who have been instructed to quarantine or self-isolate don’t come to the workplace

 - make sure physical distancing requirements are met by workers, contractors and others entering, leaving or moving around the workplace.